Cryptocurrency and crime: Regarding NFTs

 Auction platforms for NFT sales may face regulatory pressure to comply with anti-money laundering legislation.
-A February 2022 study from the United States Treasury assessed that there was "some evidence of money laundering risk in the high-value art market," including through "the emerging digital art market, such as the use of non-fungible tokens (NFTs)."
+A February 2022 study from the United States Treasury assessed that there was "some evidence of money laundering risk in the high-value art market," including through "the emerging digital art market, such as the use of non-fungible tokens (NFTs)".
 The study considered how NFT transactions may be a simpler option for laundering money through art by avoiding transportation or insurance complications in trading physical art.
 Several NFT exchanges were labeled as virtual asset service providers that may be subject to Financial Crimes Enforcement Network regulations.

 The European Union has yet to establish specific regulations to combat money laundering through NFTs.
-The European Commission announced in July 2022 that it is planning to draw regulations regarding that issue by 2024.
+The European Commission announced in July 2022 that it was planning to establish regulations by 2024.

 Giveaway scam

 A cryptocurrency giveaway scam involves scammers compromising or impersonating celebrities, influencers, or well-known companies to falsely claim they are multiplying cryptocurrency or giving away free cryptocurrency via airdrop.
 A variety of methods are used to promote these scams, primarily through posts and livestreams on social media.

-YouTube is a platform commonly used to promote this scam.
-Popular accounts are hacked to stream pre-recorded videos of the impersonated figure, overlaid with fake giveaway announcements that often encourage viewers to visit the scammer’s website.
+YouTube is commonly used to promote this scam.
+Popular accounts are hacked to stream pre-recorded videos of the impersonated figure, overlaid with fake giveaway announcements that often encourage viewers to visit the scammer's website.
 In July 2020, Apple co-founder Steve Wozniak and 17 other victims filed a lawsuit against YouTube and its parent company, Google, alleging that the platform allowed scammers to use their name, image and likeness in cryptocurrency giveaway scams.
-After earlier dismissals based on Section 230, a 2024 California Court of Appeal ruling allowed the case to proceed, finding that YouTube’s role may fall outside those legal protections, with the case now pending further proceedings in the lower court.
+After earlier dismissals based on Section 230, a 2024 California Court of Appeal ruling allowed the case to proceed, finding that YouTube's role may fall outside those legal protections, with the case now pending further proceedings in the lower court.

 In the 2020 Twitter account hijacking, 130 high-profile accounts, including those of multi-billionaire Elon Musk and then U.S. president Joe Biden, were used to promote a bitcoin giveaway scam.
 Within minutes of the initial tweets, more than 320 transactions had been sent to one of the wallet addresses, and over US$110,000 worth of bitcoin had been deposited before the scam messages were removed by Twitter.
-Coinbase blacklisted the bitcoin address and said they stopped over 1,000 transactions totaling over US$280,000 from being sent.
+Coinbase blacklisted the bitcoin address and said they stopped over 1,000 transactions, totaling over US$280,000, from being sent.